What is #FaithPitch?

 16) If you see spam tweets or anyone abusing our feed, please report it to Twitter AND notify us right away.

 * If you are a participant of #FaithPitch and you sign with an agent or editor, please be sure to let us know via a DM to @Faith_Pitch.
-We love celebrating with you and letting others know your news!
+We are putting together a page of matches and book deals through #FaithPitch, and would love to celebrate with you and share your exciting news with others!

 If you have any questions or concerns, the best way to reach us is through a DM or post @Faith_Pitch.